asapegin/bgp_java/README.md

 The behaviour of the program and analysis modes are controlled in properties.xml in the resources folder (this is a Maven-based project).

-To switch between analysis modes, change <entry key="Analysis_type"> in the properties.xml.
+To switch between analysis modes, change "Analysis_type" key in the properties.xml.

 1. The 'duplication' mode should be used for BGP analysis described in the Section 3 of the paper.